xebastien/BrRRo/README.md

 'SMAC11', 'NASD11', 'IVVB11', 'BRAX11', 'EURP11'
 or 'Br SmallCaps', 'US Tech', 'US large', 'Br Large Caps' and 'EurStocks'.

+Estimating the parameters is actually the main challenges in this regime appraoch.
+The provided parameters were evaluated from 15 years of daily data and with MATLAB functions (not provided because not really mine).

 Brasilians on one side and US/EUR on the other are largely correlated but their combination should offer Hedging opportunities.